fernandez-a/Practica_4/README.md

  * You will find your cluster in the MongoDB Page.

+ ## Create Collections
+  * You have to 3 collections: R_Users to store the users, Ingredientes to store the ingredients and Recetas to store the recipes

 ## Running

  * You can run it in developer mode, with hot reload on code change